endoflife-date/endoflife.date/products/logstash.md

 ---

-> [Kibana](https://www.elastic.co/kibana/) is a free and open user interface that lets you visualize
+> [Logstash](https://www.elastic.co/logstash/) is a tool to collect, process, and forward events and
-> your Elasticsearch data and navigate the Elastic Stack.
+> log messages.

-Kibana is part of the [Elastic Stack](https://www.elastic.co/elastic-stack/), also known as the [ELK Stack](https://www.elastic.co/what-is/elk-stack).
-It shares the same support policy as the other products in the Elastic Stack (Elasticsearch, Logstash, Beats...).
+Logstash is part of the [Elastic Stack](https://www.elastic.co/elastic-stack/), also known as the [ELK Stack](https://www.elastic.co/what-is/elk-stack).
+It shares the same support policy as the other products in the Elastic Stack (Elasticsearch, Kibana, Beats...).

 Elastic Stack product releases follow [Semantic Versioning](https://semver.org/).
 Elastic provides maintenance for each major release series for the longest of 30 months after the GA date of the major release or 6 months after the GA date of the subsequent major release.

-End of life dates for Kibana can be found on the [Elastic product EOL dates page](https://www.elastic.co/support/eol).
+End of life dates for Logstash can be found on the [Elastic product EOL dates page](https://www.elastic.co/support/eol).
 Support for various operating systems can also be found on the [Elastic support matrix page](https://www.elastic.co/support/matrix).

 *[GA]: General Availability